lasuillard-s/mockoon-novnc/README.md

 ## ✨ Features

 [Mockoon](https://mockoon.com/) is great free, open-source mock server GUI application provides rich features except it does not provide web-based UI.
-This image aims to provide an workaround for web-based UI of Mockoon.
+This image aims to provide an workaround for web-based UI of Mockoon, providing extra mocking functionalities for development environments:

-This image built based on [theasp/novnc](https://github.com/theasp/docker-novnc/) and reuse most of its feature, but with extra functionalities:
+- Provide access to Mockoon GUI through web UI (noVNC)

 - NGINX for path-based port forwarding